RaqDeku/url-shortener-js/DOCUMENTATION.md

 2. To install the server dependencies, open your terminal and run `npm install`

-4. To Run the server, open your terminal run `npm start`
+3. To Run the server, open your terminal and run `npm start`

+4. To Run test, open your terminal and run `npm test`

 ## Endpoints